Shima Sakon

 Shima Kiyooki (島 清興), also known as Shima Tomoyuki and Shima Katsutake, was a Japanese samurai of the late Sengoku period.
-His nickname was Shima Sakon (島 左近) (Shima the right hand).
+His nickname was Shima Sakon (島 左近) (Shima Nearby on the Left).
 Sakon eventually left the service of the Hatakeyama clan, Tsutsui Junkei, Toyotomi Hidenaga and eventually joined and serve under Ishida Mitsunari.

 Biography

-He was born in the Yamato province to Shima Matsukatsu, a local lords of Yamato Province.
+Sakon was born in the Yamato province to Shima Matsukatsu, a local lords of Yamato Province.
 The Shima clan was considered to be a resident landholder around present-day Heguri-cho, Ikoma County, Nara Prefecture.
-Sakon served the Hatakeyama clan wo were the Shugo (Governors) of Kawachi Province.
+Sakon served the Hatakeyama clan who were the Shugo (Governors) of Kawachi Province.

 In 1562, Sakon took part in the Battle of Kyokoji in which Hatakeyama Takamasa fought Miyoshi Nagayoshi, but Takamasa was defeated.

 Later in 1577, Sakon became one of the two primary samurai officers under Tsutsui Junkei alongside Matsukura Shigenobu.
 Since he fought under command of Junkei during this time, he became one of the local lords belonging to the Tsutsui clan, gradually distinguished himself as a samurai taisho or samurai commander (a samurai who gives battle orders and maneuvers troops).

 After the death of Junkei, It has been said that in January 1586, Sakon hired by Ishida Mitsunari and was convinced to serve the Toyotomi clan under Toyotomi Hidenaga (Hideyoshi’s brother) at Kyushu Campaign.

 In 1591, after Hidenaga died, Ishida Mitsunari recruited him into his army as a leading strategist.

 Later in 1598 after Hideyoshi died, Sakon proceeded to help Mitsunari as he struggled against Tokugawa Ieyasu.